MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/sessionstatechangetrigger-userid.md

 ## <a name="property-value"></a>Valor da propriedade

-O usuário para a sessão de Terminal Server.
+O usuário da sessão do Servidor de Terminal.

 ## <a name="requirements"></a>Requisitos